-Practical Evaluation:
+Tutorial Evaluation:

-- Continuous Evaluation consists of tutorial which will be evaluated out of 20 for each tutorial and average of the same will be converted to 40 marks.

-- Internal viva consists of 20 marks.
+- Continuous Evaluation consists of tutorial which will be evaluated out of 20 for each tutorial and average of the same will be converted to 50 marks. - Internal viva consists of 50 marks.

-- MCQ based questions consists of 40 marks

 IDCV 3050 BUILDING DRAWING CO 1 prepare building drawing for the Specified construction project.
 CO 2 Ability to prepare building Drawing by proper application of bye laws.
 CO 3 Explain and develop planning for different Structures.
 CO 4 Orientation of Proper planning, functioning, and channelization of different utilities.